The Artwork Component is where artwork details are entered and stored.

-Where artwork details are entered and stored.
-Each record represents an artwork or edition.
-An artwork can have a stock level of more than one.
 If you sell jewellery or multiple editions of an artwork or any item where you have many copies then the artwork is entered once and the stock level can be added to where required.
-See the section on managing multiple editions for more details on how to manage editions where each stock entry has an additional unique value such as an edition number.
+See the section on the unique stock tracker for more details on how to manage artworks where each stock entry has an additional unique value such as an edition number.

-For collectors and galleries it’s likely there will only be one entry per artwork.
+For collectors and galleries it’s likely there will only be one item per artwork.
 For artist and shops using Tessera there may well be many pieces for each artwork.

 - Form View.
 Here artworks are presented one at a time with an emphasis on highlighting the image.